icgc-dcc/dcc-docs/docs/download/guide.md

 In order to run within [Collaboratory](https://www.cancercollaboratory.org/), you will need to be enrolled.
 To begin the enrollment process, please send an email to [help@cancercollaboratory.org](mailto:help@cancercollaboratory.org).

 **UPDATE**: Downloading data objects hosted in Collaboratory is no longer required to be performed in a Collaboratory compute instance.

+#### Azure

+In order to run within [Azure](https://azure.microsoft.com/en-ca/), you will need your own Microsoft Azure account to provision a running Azure instance.
+Any data processing will be charged to this account.

 The following sections provide guidance on selecting and configuring the chosen instance type.